Why Cold Heading

 Cold Heading is a process where a length of wire is cut off of a coil and then placed into a die.
 A hammer will then either UPSET the material (Place a head on it) or EXTRUDE the material (force the wire into a smaller die).

-The material will be simply rearranged and therefore there is no loss of material, and typically no scrap .
+The material will simply be rearranged and therefore there is no loss of material, and typically no scrap .

 Upsetting is generally used to create a head on a fastener.
 There is a limit to the amount of material that can be upset in one blow; therefore forming a more complex part in which more metal is moved farther is better accomplished in multiple stages, or blows, which is why multi-die machines are used.